 Five (5) miles upriver are the historic sites of Fort Kiawa and Fort Look Out.
 Captured in the prose of Frederic Manfred,

+the story of Hugh Glass comes to life in the classic, “Lord Grizzly.”
+Left to die after a savage grizzly bear attack, this mountain man escaped unarmed through the hostile world of an untamed western South Dakota to Fort Kiawa.
 Directly across the river is “Burning Brule,” so named because of its soil’s tendency to burn when exposed to air and water.
 Here in October of 1868, Captain Grant Marsh wintered his boat and crew.
 Captain Marsh had challenged the life threatening ice of the free flowing Missouri to deliver winter supplies to Fort Benton.
 The Missouri trapped Captain Marsh and his crew in ice just across from this site.
 Later, Captain Grant Marsh became a legend of Reno’s Battalion, and reported to the world the

 With each ripple, the Minneshoshe continues to flow.
 Today, though tethered by great earth and concrete dams

 (Big Bend Dam is approximately 20 miles north), the free will of the Missouri remains the “life vein” to all people

 For more history on Al's Oasis please read an article written by John Egan.